The SAJE TEAM

 Jerald R. Herting

 Dr. Jerald R. Herting is a Professor in the University of Washington’s Department of Sociology.
 He has over 20 years of experience in NIH, CDC and other supported research primarily in adolescent health and mental health promotion and drug use prevention program development and research.
 Dr. Herting has long standing interest in research methodology and the application of social science methods to evaluation of prevention programs and implementation science.
 His research includes work with schools and government agencies to facilitate use of administrative data, the implementation of programs, and evaluation of outcomes.
-Dr. Herting is currently the Chair of the Department of Sociology and is an affiliate member of the Center for Statistics in the Social Sciences and of the Center for Studies in Demography and Ecology at the University of Washington.
+Dr. Herting is currently the Director for the Center for Social Science Computation and Research (CSSCR) and is an affiliate member of the Center for Statistics in the Social Sciences and the Center for Studies in Demography and Ecology at the University of Washington.

 Dr. Zachary Hamilton is an Associate Professor in the Department of Criminal Justice and Criminology at Washington State University and the Director of Washington State Institute of Criminal Justice (WSICJ).
 Acting as either Principal Investigator, his work has resulted in over $2 million in funded projects in the last three years.
 Projects have included localized evaluations of interventions and policies to the development and implementation of two nationally renowned risk-need assessment systems (the STRONG-R and M-PACT) both of which are currently in the process of implementation in Washington State for both juvenile and adult offenders.
 His work has culminated in over 30 peer reviewed publications and national recognition in the field.